How to block ads and block pop-ups

 Why block ads and pop-ups

 Beyond the general annoyance caused by them, which is reason enough in my opinion, there are plenty of other reasons to block pop-up windows and intrusive ads.
-For starters, pages load faster when you stop ads and popups from using up your bandwidth and RAM.
+For starters, pages load faster when you stop ads and block pop-ups from using up your bandwidth and RAM.
 By extension, this saves your battery if you’re not plugged in.

-Another consideration is simply aesthetics - blocking ads gives you a cleaner environment online.
+Another consideration is simply aesthetics - blocking ads and pop-ups gives you a cleaner environment online.
 With less distractions from flashing pop ups, or ads that block what you’re trying to read, webpages are simply prettier, not to mention more functional.
 Unless you’re looking for a carnival or casino experience, there’s no need for all of that chaos.

 There are a couple ways to turn on pop-up blocker and Ad blocker in Opera.